OctopusDeploy/blog/blog/2018-11/oracle-database-using-redgate-part-II/index.md

 ![](octopus-oracle-successful-deployment.png)

-And the script was ran successfully.
+And the script was run successfully.

 ![](octopus-oracle-post-deployment-script.png)

 ## Conclusion

-With some minor modifications to the process we can now cover a lot more scenarios than before.
+With some minor modifications to the process, we can now cover a lot more scenarios than before.
 It will take a bit of discipline to use this process.
 You will need to ensure the scripts can be run multiple times.
 You will also have to you remember to remove the scripts after they have been run so you aren't running scripts over and over.
 The scripts will be manually written so there is a small to large chance you will run into errors the first time the scripts are run.

 But those are some minor issues.
 When I helped write this process at a previous company I was surprised how well people took to it.
 Once they knew they could write their own scripts to handle data migration or anything else I started seeing some very unique uses out of it.
 One use was running a series of scripts to insert some initialization, or seed, data into tables.
 We extended the process even further to check to see if the database existed.
 If the database did not then it would create it on the fly and initialize it with seed data.
 This allowed us to spin up and down test environments and customers quickly.

 And that is just the start.
 With this is in place it is possible to think about having a blue/green deployment strategy.
-A process could be in place to finish the regular deployment and once a blue/green switch is finished and successfully tested a final database script could be ran to clean up the data.
+A process could be in place to finish the regular deployment and once a blue/green switch is finished and successfully tested a final database script could run to clean up the data.

 Finally, as a side bonus, now you now know how to build an Octopus Deploy package and deploy that using Octopus Deploy with both TeamCity and Jenkins.